NastiaKozlova/stabilisation_complex-receptor-ligand/README.md

 You should copy your toppar folder with force fields to the stabilisation_complex-receptor-ligand/start/*_ directory and add there all additional fource fields.
 This project support running multiple protein structures at the same time.
 In this README ProteinName - is one of the proteins name. you shold not use spaces, "_", "-". in the protein and ligand, and center snames.
 This symblos are confliting with scripts.
 Scripts will work wrong.

-# Protein structure prediction
+# Protein structure prediction, optional for uncomplite proteins

 Protein sequences should be in and _*stabilisation_complex-receptor-ligand/start/structure_prediction/sequence/ProteinName.fasta*_

 To find rigth homology model you should have sthuctures to chouse from put into _*/home/nastia/projects/current/stabilisation_complex-receptor-ligand/start/structure_prediction/pdb/ProteinName*_
 You should check most appropriate strutures chousen by scripts from stabilisation_complex-receptor-ligand/predicted/ProteinName folder, and predict full structure based on chousen structure by homology prediction method of your chouse.
 We recomend Robetta.

-# Protein structure stablilisation using MD simulations (NAMD)
+# Protein structure stablilisation using MD simulations (NAMD), needed for relaxing protein structure before docking

 You should put predicted or your good known strcutre into _*stabilisation_complex-receptor-ligand/start/MD_stabilisation/ProteinName.pdb*_
 "stabilisation_complex-receptor-ligand/r_scripts/MD_globular_protein/r_scripts/prepare_to_stabilisation_MD.R" -- prepare all scripts and structures to run MD simulations.